-COMPOST: Use a loam based potting compost (such as JI3) mixed with sharp sand to aid drainage.
+COMPOST: Use a loam based potting compost, such as John Innes No. 3, and mix with sharp sand to aid drainage.
 Where grown outdoors, a deep, fertile, well-drained soil is required.

 WATER: Water moderately, keeping the compost just moist during the growing season and more sparingly in winter.

-FEEDING: Olives require a balanced liquid feed at month intervals throughout the growing season.
+FEEDING: Olives require a balanced liquid feed at monthly intervals throughout the growing season.

-PRUNING: Restrictive pruning may be performed in early spring, whilst growth is dormant, in order to maintain shape and size.
-Any crossing or straggling shoots may be pruned back to maintain a healthy framework.
+PRUNING: Restrictive pruning may be performed during early spring, whilst growth is dormant, in order to maintain shape and size.
+To maintain a healthy framework, prune back any crossing or straggling shoots.

-PROBLEMS: Scale insects may cause curling of leaves along the spine and they appear as dark waxy specs on the leaves mainly along the spine on the underside of the leaf but also on branches.
+PROBLEMS: Scale insects may cause curling of the leaves along the spine.
+These appear as dark waxy specks on the leaves, mainly along the spine on the underside of the leaf, but also on branches.
 They also produce stickiness on the leaves.
 The plant may be washed down with a very soapy solution taking care to gently remove all traces of pests.
-Compost should be covered prior to starting to prevent the pest migrating back to the tree for a second attack.
+Compost should be covered prior to treating, so as to prevent the pest migrating back to the tree for a second attack.